bitPogo/kfixture/docs/src/usage/customization.md

 ## Size

 AtomicArrays and build-in Generics (except Tuples and Enums) are also sizeable.
-This means they take an additional parameter `size`:
+This means they take an additional parameter - `size` - in order to determine the amount of items:

 ```kotlin
 class MySpec {